KartanHQ/intellij-brunch/README.md

 <!-- Plugin description -->
-Generate new projects with ease directly from your development environment using the [Brunch](https://brunch.io/) CLI.
+[Brunch](https://brunch.io/), a fast front-end web application build tool, features a simple declarative configuration and seamless incremental compilation for rapid development.

+With the help of community-shared skeletons, this plugin streamlines the initialization process of a new project.
+Among these, the renowned "ES6 skeleton" might appear intimidating at first glance, but it's exceptionally contemporary and user-friendly.
+It's certainly worth giving a try for your new app!

-Whether you're a seasoned pro or just starting out, makes it easy to speed up the setup and initialization phase of your project creation process.
+Regardless of your proficiency level, whether you're a professional or a novice, this tool simplifies and accelerates the setup and initialization phase of your project creation process.
 <!-- Plugin description end -->

 ## Installation

-To install plugin open `Preferences > Plugins > Marketplace`, and search for Brunch.
+For plugin installation, navigate to `Preferences`, then `Plugins`, and finally `Marketplace`.
+In the search bar, enter `Brunch`.